RedisLabs/redisraft/docs/Using.md

 replying to the client.

-(Technically, quorum reads could go through the Raft Log, but that would be extremely inefficient as it would bloat the log with meaningless entries, as reads don't modify the dataset).
+(Technically, quorum reads could go through the Raft Log, but that would be extremely inefficient as it would bloat the log with meaningless entries, since reads don't modify the dataset).

 It's possible to disable quorum reads to trade consistency and the